frederic-perez/AmE-dictionary/data/idioms.md

 __hoist by (one’s) own petard__ To be injured, ruined, or defeated by one’s own action, device, or plot that was intended to harm another; to have fallen victim to one’s own trap or schemes.
 (Note: “hoist” in this instance is the simple past-tense of the archaic form of the verb, “hoise.”)
 __hoist by/with (one’s) own petard__
 __hoist the white flag__ :dart:
+__hoity-toity__ Pretentiously arrogant, haughty, or self-important. _We don’t need some hoity-toity academic coming in and telling us how to run our business!_
 __hold (down) the fort__
 __hold (one’s) breath__ :four::hammer:
 __hold (one’s) feet to the fire__ To put pressure on one to do, say, or consent to something._Someone holds everyone’s feet to the fire._